 Here is a great video review from NessaLeeTV.

 Here is an overview video from Mamas & Papas.

 Seat to canopy height: 24″

 Rear wheels: 7.5″

 Overall width: 21.6″

-Mamas & Papas gives 2 year warranty from the date of purchase.
-Here is more information on the warranty.
+Mamas & Papas gives a 2-year warranty from the date of purchase.

-For 2013 the Armadillo model is available in 5 colors: black, lemon drop, blue fizz, stripe, and coral pink.
-All of strollers come with sleek black frame.
+The Armadillo model is available in 5 colors: black, lemon drop, blue fizz, stripe, and coral pink.
+All of the strollers come with a sleek black frame.